-One of the roles of your child’s kidneys is to act as a filter for her blood, making sure that it has the right balance of water and minerals.
-If your child’s kidneys are unable to filter her blood due to chronic kidney disease (CKD), and won’t recover normal kidney function, she will need either dialysis or a kidney transplant.
-If your child has acute kidney injury (AKI), a course of dialysis can support her kidneys until her kidney function returns.
+One of the roles of your child’s kidneys is to act as a filter for their blood, making sure that it has the right balance of water and minerals.
+If your child’s kidneys are unable to filter their blood due to chronic kidney disease (CKD), and won’t recover normal kidney function, your child will need either dialysis or a kidney transplant.
+If your child has acute kidney injury (AKI), a course of dialysis can support their kidneys until their kidney function returns.

-Although around one-third of children with end-stage renal disease (ESRD) can go directly to a transplant, dialysis can help the others be in their best condition to ensure the most successful transplant possible.
+About one-third of children with end-stage renal disease (ESRD) can go directly to a transplant.
+For others, dialysis can help the others be in their best condition to ensure the most successful transplant possible.

 Your child’s doctor may also recommend a course of dialysis if:

 - she is waiting for a transplant and a suitable donor has yet to be identified

 - a kidney transplant is not yet the right option

 - she has just had an unsuccessful kidney transplant

 If your child needs peritoneal dialysis: Tips for parents

 Many parents prefer the convenience of home dialysis.
 But it takes some time for many to feel comfortable with the hands-on process.